Fluid Dynamics and Acoustics

 Dr. Chung is currently the Andrew H. Hines, Jr./Progress Energy Eminent Scholar Chair Professor at the University of Florida.
 He joined the University of Florida in 1998 after 19 years on the faculty at the Washington State University.
 Dr. Chung holds both B.S. and M.S. degrees in Nuclear Engineering and had spent 6 years working as a nuclear reactor safety engineer in the industry before receiving his Ph.D.…

-Dr. Z. Hugh Fan MAE Excellence Term Professor
+Dr. Z. Hugh Fan Distinguished Professor

 (352) 846-3021